TerjeNorderhaug/refugeni/README.md

 ## Development Workflow

-Start figwheel in a separate terminal for interactive development with automatic builds and code loading:
+Start figwheel for interactive development with automatic builds and code loading:

-    lein figwheel
+    lein figwheel app server

-Start a server in another terminal:
+Wait until Figwheel is ready to connect, then start a server in another terminal:

+    bin/inject-figwheel.sh
     lein npm start

 Open the displayed URL in a browser.
-Figwheel will start pushing code changes to the app.
+Figwheel will push code changes to the app and server.

 ## License